 For present purposes, the focus is placed upon the crisis and conflict element of the previous passage.
-But, when this definition is considered holistically, clear to see why the ICRC have warned that influence operations can potentially cause a great deal of lasting damage when they are “deployed” in conflict zones—particularly where the influencer’s objective is the spreading of MDH.
-There is one specific element that is contained within the RAND definition however, that the present authors wish to accentuate, and moreover, to utilize in order to support the current (primarily jus ad bellum) investigation.
+But, when this definition is considered holistically, it is clear to see why the ICRC have warned that influence operations can potentially cause a great deal of lasting damage when they are “deployed” in conflict zones—particularly where the influencer’s objective is the spreading of MDH.
+There is one specific element that is contained within the RAND definition however, that the present authors wish to accentuate, and, moreover, to utilize in order to support the current (primarily jus ad bellum) investigation.
 It is, as RAND correctly point out, that influence can also apply post conflict.
 Clearly, the above definition alludes to the “possibility” of influencing hearts and minds “post bello”, and not to any kind of obligation to do so.
 Nevertheless, as previously noted, for present purposes the jus post bello has an intrinsic part to play.

 As a concept, the jus post bello continues to gain traction in contemporary discussions regarding armed conflict—though it is perhaps important to point out that it is grounded in the historical domain of Just War Theory, and not, as is the case for the ad bellum and in bello, in international law.
 Nevertheless, at its heart, it asserts that states must consider their moral obligations in the stages following armed-conflict, such as, for example, the responsibility to rebuild infrastructure damaged as a result of war.
 Brian Orend is one such scholar who acknowledges that the “theory” has previously been neglected.
 In his reflections however, he posits that further consideration could ultimately lead to a post bellum treaty—and thus an establishing of the concept in law.

-His argument is grounded in the undeniable truth that every war has a beginning, middle, and end. that all three of these phases should be reflected by both just war theory and by law.
+His argument is grounded in the undeniable truth that every war has a beginning, middle, and end.
+He believes, furthermore, that all three of these phases should be reflected by both just war theory and by law.
 It is fair to say the debate has since moved forward, and without any such post bello legal obligation materializing.
 Nevertheless, as will be demonstrated in Part IV, the concept is particularly pertinent when considering the continuing introduction of AI, and other “digital technologies”.
 The primary reason for this, as the authors have argued elsewhere, is that AI and particularly EAI, are already capable of conducting assessments, legal or otherwise, using far more information than humankind alone could ever be capable of achieving.
 And, if one is to advocate in favor of a limited use of the doctrine of pre-emptive self-defense, as this Article does, the preceding humanitarian and post-bellum assessments quite simply help to ensure that all available evidence is considered when taking a decision to use force (specifically in regard to self-defense).

-As previously noted, if judging EAI by contemporary standards, some will no doubt consider the following claim to be both controversial and unconvincing.
-There is, for example, a more than sufficient availability of literature that highlights the fact that modern AI systems cannot be trusted to accurately distinguish, for example, between a soldier, and a child carrying a toy gun.
-Nevertheless, the present authors believe that future EAIs will eventually be more capable than their human counterparts at making such distinctions and determining when there is a “necessity” to act against a (future) threat.
+As previously noted, if judging EAIs by contemporary standards, some will no doubt consider the following claim to be both controversial and unconvincing.
+There is, for example, sufficient literature highlighting the fact that modern AI systems cannot be trusted to accurately distinguish, for example, between a soldier, and a child carrying a toy gun.
+Nevertheless, the present authors believe that future EAIs will eventually be more capable than their human counterparts at making such distinctions and at determining when there is a “necessity” to act against a (future) threat.
 As a result, due to continuing advances in military technologies, future instances will arise in which states should be permitted to utilize potentially harmful influence communications as a method of acting preemptively against a “latent” and non-imminent threat.